VirtCode/pusta/docs/structure/variables/control.md

 ```

 We can see that we now use the keyword `list`, followed by a reference to the list we want to use.
 Inside the following block, we have now access to the special variable `_`, which is the current list item for each iteration.
 The text is then inserted into the file after each other.
 Note that the newlines between the two keywords are also inserted, which means that if you don't have any newlines, everything will be on one line.

+Using list expansion not only list variables can be expanded but also group variables.
+When expanding group variables they get transformed to a list of objects with a `key` and a `value` property.
+The `key` holds the key of the group field and the `value` property holds the value of the group field.

 ## Examples
 Let's see an example for a conditional.
 In this case, we include some part of the config only if we are on a specific host: